moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 |:================|:==========|:=================|
 | LOC             | "loc"     | See RFC XXXX     |

+### Is Live {#islive}
+Location: TF    Required: Required  JSON Type: Boolean

+True if new Objects will be added to the track.
+False if no new Objects will be added to the track.

 ### Track label {#tracklabel}
 Location: TF    Required: Optional   JSON Type: String